iskhakovt/yandex-test/README.md

 * Caching download
 * Animation (with some issues)
-* Search my name and genre
+* Search by name and genre